Merzasphor/MWSE/docs/source/lua/type/tes3magicEffect/hitSoundEffect.rst

 hitSoundEffect
 ====================================================================================================

 `string`_.
-The sound path to the sound effect to use when the effect hits a target.
+The path to the sound effect to play when the effect hits a target.

 .. _`string`: ../../../lua/type/string.html